How to authenticate your domain name for email sending

 You will need:

-In the pop-up that appears, enter your domain name (without the three "www.").
+In the popup that appears, enter your domain name (without the "www") (4).

-Next, click on "Save" to generate the three CNAME records to be integrated into the DNS parameters of the site hosting your domain name (numbers 4 and 5 in the image).
+Next, click Save (5) to generate the three CNAME records to be integrated into the DNS settings of your domain host.

 In this example, we entered sio-team.live to generate the three CNAMEs.

-The list of the three CNAMEs will then be displayed in a table in addition to a DMARC record that must be entered for your domain to be authenticated.
+The list of three CNAME records will appear in a table, along with a DMARC record.
+Both must be added to your host for authentication.
 To learn more about how to add a DMARC record, click here.

 IMPORTANT: